andrew-icf/angularStuff/Unit-2/03-dependency-injection.md

 - Single Responsibility Principle
 Answer: every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class
 - Interface (you can start [here](http://stackoverflow.com/questions/3710275/does-javascript-have-the-interface-type-such-as-javas-interface))
+Answer: three ways of emulating interfaces in JavaScript: comments, attribute checking, and duck typing.
 - Duck Typing
+Answer: If it walks like a duck, and quacks like a duck, as far as JS cares, it's a duck.
 - Law of Demeter
+Answer: a given object should assume as little as possible about the structure or properties of anything else (including its subcomponents) or Loose Coupling
 - Tight Coupling (in contrast with Loose Coupling)
+Answer: A group of classes are highly dependent on one another.
 - Separation of Concerns (in your own words :P )
+Answer: parts of code that can be broken down into modules so that it is easier to read and de-bug.

 After reading about Separation of Concerns, the Single Responsibility Principle and Law of Dememter - you now have a much better understanding of what writing modular entails (and how it can be done in languages that support or do not support interfaces!).
 These terms will appear all over programming documentation and in interviews as well - make sure you at least understand them at a high level!